NexMirror/Kallithea/docs/installation.rst

         cd kallithea
         virtualenv ../kallithea-venv
         source ../kallithea-venv/bin/activate
-        python setup.py develop
+        python2 setup.py develop
-        python setup.py compile_catalog   # for translation of the UI
+        python2 setup.py compile_catalog   # for translation of the UI

 You can now proceed to :ref:`setup`.